Wednesday, 30 March 2011

 “Cherish the Past, Adorn the Present, Construct for the Future”

-Born at Gayton, Northamptonshire on 28 May the second son of the Rev. John Clough Williams-Ellis and Hilda Greaves.
+Bertram Clough Williams-Ellis was born at Gayton, Northamptonshire, on 28 May, the second son of the Rev. John Clough Williams-Ellis and Hilda Greaves.

 Educated at Oundle School; Trinity College, Cambridge; the Architectural Association School, London (for three months, 1902-03).
 In private practice, London and Merioneth 1905-1914 and 1919-1978.